myt00seven/art-institute/README.md

 todo:
 - find out the maximum available concurrent connection, try to download 1 by 1 from mac for a range and do the same from the server
-- there is a bug in the code that it failed to obtain the image URL for some of the pages, for example, 23936
+- there is no bug but just too many open connectionss
 - besides, 500 concureent threads are too many for download, the code is failing after tens of thousands of tries